microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 I'll get back to this later.

-### When to use launch instead of attach isn't always clear
+### The difference betwen launch and attach configs isn't always clear

-In VS Code we have two core concept for debugging: *Launch* and *attach*, which caters to two different workflows and segments of developers.
+In VS Code we have two core concept for debugging: *Launch* and *attach*-configurations, which caters to two different workflows and segments of developers.
 Depending on which segment you belong to, it can be confusing to determine what kind of debug configuration you need for your project.

 If you come from a browser DevTools background you aren't used to the concept of "launching from your tool", as your browser instance already is open, and when opening DevTools you simply attach DevTools to your browser tab.
 On the other hand, if you come from a Java background it's quite normal to have your editor launch your Java process for you, and have your editor attaching it's debugger to the newly launched process.

-In general we recommend using launch configurations if you have an application that requires *somesort of build step or task before* it can be launched, as it allows you *offload* some of the *cognitive overhead* of building and running your app to your editor.
+Our general recommendation is to [launch configurations](/docs/editor/debugging#_launch-configurations) if you have an application that requires *somesort of build step or task before* it can be launched, as it allows you *offload* some of the *cognitive overhead* of building and running your app to your editor.

 But as we talked to developers about how they were launching their applications we recognized a pattern and made one important observation: